Alluxio/alluxio/integration/fuse/README.md

   (2.8.3 has been reported to also work - with some warnings)

 ## Building
-alluxio-fuse is automatically built with Alluxio when the `buildFuse` maven profile is active.
+The alluxio-integration-fuse module is automatically built with Alluxio when the `buildFuse` maven profile is active.
 This profile is automatically activated when maven detects a JDK 8 or newer.

 For compatibility, binary Alluxio distributions may ship without alluxio-fuse support.
 Please, rebuild your favourite Alluxio version yourself if you want to use alluxio-fuse (see [Building